fmaguire/data_ordinality_paper/manuscript.md

 Retrospective and prospective analysis of datasets derived from patient chart data make up a huge proportion of clinical research publications [@EJpntCLW,@UwDcTEu8].
 These datasets are often used to construct or update research databases that are then re-used by large numbers of later studies.
 Observed error rates of individual entries in clinical research databases have ranged from 2.3% to 26.9% [@184pUTqaA].
-Therefore, the errors in this clinical data (whether introduced in the underlying patient data or in the later extraction and cleaning) can and likely does lead to incorrect erroneous study outcomes [@r2B04jOT].
+Therefore, the errors in this clinical data (whether introduced in the underlying patient data or in the later extraction and cleaning) can and likely does lead to erroneous study outcomes [@r2B04jOT].
 One recent high-profile example of this involved errors in the large and well-respected UK Biobank database [@xSLvif2A].
 These distorted study results have the potential to harm huge numbers of patients by contributing to incorrect changes in the standards of care.